The Rush

 The concept and experience of dissociation involves changes in brain connectivity, particularly between areas responsible for memory, emotion and self-awareness.
 Memory gaps, contradictory behaviors, internal conflicts, and difficulty maintaining consistent relationships or function are some traits associated with the phenomena.

-Dissociation, fear, instinctual responses, complex inter-generational extinctions, migrations, sufferings and grief aren’t something to ‘fix’.
+Dissociation, fear, instinctual responses, complex inter-generational migrations, sufferings and grief aren’t something to ‘fix’.
 But they are something we could listen, tend to and learn from.

 Humans have never been alone as we experience life and perhaps we could be curious about what we could learn from other species who have have accompanied us over waters, through wars, famines and fire.

+My orientation towards learning from our multi-species kin, led me to read some stories about ancestral flows of horses across the globe.
 It seems that horse evolution is one of the most complete fossil records we have, spanning approximately 56 million years.
 Apparently, horses first emerged in North America with Eohippus, a fox-sized, multi-toed forest animal that lived during the Eocene epoch.
 Over millions of years, horses underwent extensive changes including growing larger, developing longer legs for running and moving to single hoofs.
 Approximately 4 million years ago, Equus emerged.

-Horses know what it’s like to experience collapse events and they did so in North America around 10,000-12,000 years ago, alongside other massive extinctions including mammoths, giant ground sloths, saber-toothed cats, and many other megafauna.
-However, horses had already spread to other continents via land bridges millions of years earlier and populations in Asia and Europe survived.
+However, millions of years earlier, horses had spread to other continents via land bridges and populations in Asia and Europe survived.
 These populations were then later domesticated by humans around 3500-4000 BCE in the Eurasian steppes.
-Some horses survived in North America and developed sophisticated kinship relationships with Indigenous peoples there.
+Some horses also survived in North America and developed sophisticated kinship relationships with Indigenous peoples there.

-Strangely, on the day I was writing this, I encountered Shetland ponies.
-Knowing about my kindred connection with these little survivalists, my partner sent me a picture of some he came across.
-I have the sense that my animal ancestors might have been letting me know they were listening in to these stories about dislocations, multi-faceted histories and all has not been lost.
+I have the sense that my animal kin might have been letting me know they were listening in to these stories about dislocations, multi-faceted histories and all has not been lost.
+We are still alive, despite continental changes and against the odds.

-This happenstance helped me research horse stories and connect with their incredible ancestral adaptions, survivals and ongoing expressions of care and relatedness with humans despite all they have endured.
-It makes me hope that perhaps together with our multi-species ancestors and kin we can find ways to return to a more grounded and respectful ecological niche.
+Their presence makes me hope that perhaps together with our multi-species ancestors and kin we can find ways to return to a more grounded and respectful ecological niche.

 Echos